eggsy/vue-lanyard/README.md

 Lanyard is a service that makes it super easy to export your live Discord presence to an API endpoint and to a WebSocket for you to use wherever you want.
 This plugin creates a connection between Lanyard and your Vue app **as a plugin** and lets you access the `$lanyard` anywhere in your app!

-✨ This plugin supports both REST and WebSocket methods.
+✨ **This plugin supports both REST and WebSocket methods.**

 ### 🔧 Install

 You'll need [Node.js](https://nodejs.org) and an existing Vue app to use this plugin (you can find an example vue-cli app in `example/`).

-- Download the module via NPM, yarn or your package manager.
+- Download the module via NPM, Yarn or your package manager.
+  - For NPM: `npm install @eggsy/vue-lanyard`
-  - `npm install @eggsy/vue-lanyard --save` or `yarn add @eggsy/vue-lanyard`
+  - For Yarn: `yarn add @eggsy/vue-lanyard`

 ### 🤓 Setup